darkiesan/NCClient/README.md

-# NCClient
+# NCClient-Scripts
-Scripts for NCClient
+Scripts for the Python library